ServiceNow/TapeAgents/examples/rl_gsm8k/README.md

 #### Collect tapes

-* the current model is served on the gpus using vllm.
+* The current model is served on the gpus using vllm.
-* a subset of `cfg.max_agent_forks/cfg.attempts` tasks from the train set of gsm8k is sampled and replicated `cfg.attempts` times each for a total of `cfg.max_agent_forks` tasks.
+* A subset of `cfg.max_agent_forks/cfg.attempts` tasks from the train set of gsm8k is sampled and replicated `cfg.attempts` times each for a total of `cfg.max_agent_forks` tasks.
-* the agent produce complete tapes for each of these tasks using temperature `llm.parameters.temperature`.
+* the agent produce complete tapes for each of these tasks using temperature `cfg.llm.parameters.temperature`.
-* traces are created from these new tapes.
+* Traces are created from these new tapes.
-* the log prob of the traces under the current model are computed.
+* The log prob of the traces under the current model are collected during inference.

 #### Annotate tapes with rewards